misterola/FOrgy/README.md

    ```

    <br/>
-11. To view help page to understand all subcommands available
+11. To view help page to understand all subcommands available.

    ```cmd
    python -m main -h